 I hold a Blue Card which allows me to work with children in Australia.

 My main interests outside piano teaching are ballet and Latin dancing.
-I attend regular classes of Latin dancing and I have trained at the Russian Ballet School for adults in Cambridge and I passed grade 4 exam (distinction) with the National Association of Teachers of Dancing.
+I have trained at the Russian Ballet School for adults in Cambridge and took exams with the National Association of Teachers of Dancing.

 I am a very lively and active person and I particularly enjoy skiing and swimming.
 I also love reading, paper crafting and, as a true Italian, I really enjoy cooking!

-I have two sons, Alessio and Thomas who have learnt the piano with me, and currently play the cello, the saxophone and double bass.
+I have two sons, Alessio and Thomas who have learnt the piano with me, and play the cello, the saxophone and double bass.